multun/blog/content/receiving-signals-en.rst

 ==============

-Write the signal number to a pipe in the signal handler, and read it in the main program!
+Write the signal number to a pipe in the signal handler, and read it in the main program.
 This trick is very old but works fairly well.

 It has its issues: